hemantsinghparihar/movie_app_react/README.md

 In the project directory, you can run:

-- `npm start`: Runs the app in development mode.
+- `npm run dev`: Runs the app in development mode.
 - `npm run build`: Builds the app for production.
 - `npm test`: Runs test cases (if any).
 - `npm run lint`: Lints your code for consistent formatting.